Ciao! (qui questa pagina in italiano)

 Symphony No.2 in c minor

-This one seems more 'organic' to me: Parts of the first theme of the first movement appear in the third and fourth movements, the second movement (though Adagio) has a mosso accompaniment by the cellos that recalls the exaggerated motion of the violins in the first movement.
+Imagine that, in early 2022 I wrote another one!This one seems more 'organic' to me: Parts of the first theme of the first movement appear in the third and fourth movements, the second movement (though Adagio) has a mosso accompaniment by the cellos that recalls the exaggerated motion of the violins in the first movement.
 I had fun!

-• I movement Allegro
+I movement

 Still in sonata form, the first theme (a bit dramatic) is developed at quite a length.
 The second theme in E flat is very contrasting, even though it looks like the contrary motion of part of the first theme.